ARMmbed/lora-docs/docs/intro-to-lora.md

 # Building your own private LoRa network

 There is a lot of buzz around [LoRa](https://www.lora-alliance.org), a wide-area network solution that promises kilometers of range with very low power consumption; a perfect fit for the Internet of Things.
-A number of telecom operators are currently rolling out networks, but because LoRa operates in the [open spectrum](https://en.wikipedia.org/wiki/ISM_band) you don't need to wait for them.
+A number of telecom operators are currently rolling out networks, but because LoRa operates in the [open spectrum](https://en.wikipedia.org/wiki/ISM_band) you can also set up your own network.
 In this article we'll go over all the pieces required to build a private LoRa network, and how to use the network to send data from an ARM mbed end-node to the cloud.

 ## Requirements